pandas-dev/pandas/doc/source/dsintro.rst

 Again, this is often a NumPy array, but may instead be a :class:`~pandas.api.extensions.ExtensionArray`.
 See :ref:`dsintro.data_type` for more.
+Accessing the array can be useful when you need to do some operation without the index (to disable :ref:`automatic alignment <dsintro.alignment>`, for example).

 While Series is ndarray-like, if you need an *actual* ndarray, then use :meth:`Series.to_numpy`.